ckeditor/ckeditor4/custom/DISTRIBUTION.md

 # Creating a new distribution

-1. Use the [CKEditor Builder](https://ckeditor.com/cke4/builder) app to create a new build: follow the instructions in `config.js`.
+1. Use the [CKEditor Builder](https://ckeditor.com/cke4/builder) app to create a new build, following the instructions in `config.js`.

    * Note: If nothing has changed with the build process since the last distribution, you can upload the `build-config.js` from the previous